 Global Ambassadors for Patient Safety – this is an online education tool that students can use to prepare to know their limits abroad, among other reflection opportunities to prepare them for their global experience.
 This online tool was created by the Health Careers Center at the University of Minnesota, in partnership with their Learning Abroad Center (among others).
 GAPS is now available free to anyone – student, staff, faculty, program staff – around the world.
 There is a short registration process at the front end.

 In an effort to provide current and specific information about programs that may be of interest, the Office for Fellowships has teamed up with the Career Development Office to consolidate our listings.
-To search for opportunities abroad please log into VC Link.
+To search for opportunities abroad please log into Handshake.
 The presence of an opportunity in the database does not indicate an endorsement from Vassar College; it is simply a starting point for you to research opportunities.
 Be sure to review the articles above before applying to or participating in a program abroad.
 You must do your due diligence to ensure that the program is viable and reputable.

 Global Health Medical Education Consortium Annotated list of websites relevant to students and graduates of the health professions interested in global health (GH)

 The International Healthcare Opportunities Clearinghouse (IHOC)A searchable database of both volunteer and paid positions throughout the world.
 Designed for health-care professionals and students who are interested in volunteer work with underserved communities at home or abroad.

 International Health Resources Annotated listing of international heath sites from UC Berkeley Public Health Library